FJ: Can we have a short chat?

 FJ: When it comes to learning Japanese practically back in your home country, what kind of lessons would be helpful?

 Edward: That's right.
-With Role Play, we managed to set up the scenario such as hospitals, part-time job, and so on, and practice the conversation during the situation.
+With Role Play, we managed to set up scenarios such as hospitals, part-time jobs, and so on, and practice the conversation during the situation.

 FJ: What do you like to do except for school life?

 Barbara: Travel.
 I went to Beppu last week.
 I like to go around hot springs in Japan and those places with great history.